MS in Health Law & Strategy

 Key admissions criteria

-To be admitted to the MS in Health Law and Strategy program, applicants must have a bachelor’s degree and at least eight years of relevant professional experience.
-Exceptional candidates with five years of relevant professional experience, including mid- or senior-level management experience, will be considered.
+To be admitted to the MS in Health Law and Strategy program, applicants must have a bachelor’s degree and at least five years of relevant professional experience including mid- or senior-level management experience.

-As a reminder, applications are due at 11:59pm ET on the day of the deadline.
-If you have any questions throughout your application process, please email us at email@example.com.
+As a reminder, applications are due by 11:59pm ET on the day of the deadline.
+If you have any questions throughout your application process, please email us at firstname.lastname@example.org.

 - Two letters of recommendation (one personal and one professional)

-- College transcripts* (unofficial copies are sufficient during the application process; official documents will be required of admitted students)
+- College transcripts* (unofficial copies are sufficient during the application process; official documents are required of admitted students)

 - TOEFL or IELTS result (if required)

 Please upload transcripts to the online application portal in PDF format.
 The Admissions Committee can review your application using unofficial transcripts while official transcripts are on the way.

 - Official transcript instructions: If your institution has a process for emailing official electronic transcripts (such as services available through eSCRIP-SAFE, Parchment, or National Student Clearinghouse), please have your institution(s) send it/them directly to: email@example.com.
 If your institution does not offer a digital transcript service, please submit your official transcripts by post to the following address:

 - Wilf Hall (attn: MS in Health Law and Strategy)